Connect with 1.3 billion Chinese people.

 What if I hate it?

 Well, hate is a strong word.
-But if you hate the book, I don’t want your money.
-Just email firstname.lastname@example.org within 90 days and I will issue a refund, no questions asked.
+But if you hate the guidebook, I don’t want your money.
+Just email email@example.com at anytime and I will issue a refund, no questions asked.
+I want you to be happy with what you've purchased, so I will accept returns at any time after you've purchased the book.

-Can I get a physical book instead of an eBook?
+Can I get a physical book instead of a digital copy?

 You didn't answer my question!